demirhanaydin/node-mi-flora/README.md

-# ts-mi-flora
+# node-mi-flora

 Node package for Xiaomi Mi Flora Plant Sensor

-> This package is a fork of node-mi-flora and a rewrite in typescript.
-I will create a pull request
-> and try to merge it with the regular project
+> This package is under development.
+Use it on your own risk until the stable version is out.

 ## Installation
 ```sh